urban-sound-data/urban-sound-data/README.md

 │
 └── calc_test_metrics.py
 ```

+The indexing system for predicted sound propagation images in the pred folder aligns directly with the test.csv dataframe rows.
+Each predicted image file, named as y_{index}.png, corresponds to the test data's row at the same index, with index 0 referring to the dataframe's first row.

 ### Running the Script

 To run the evaluation, navigate to your project's root directory and execute the evaluate.py script with the required arguments: